Rebecca, Amazing Woman of Faith

 Rebekah was a woman of faith and courage.
 Yet she made mistakes.

-Many other faithful women are found in the Bible.
+We find many other faithful women in the Bible.
 See our post about another woman of faith, Deborah: https://christiansearcher.com/deborah-a-biblical-example-of-a-strong-woman/

 Thanks for reading.
 If you enjoyed this post, share it with your friends.